tagsys/tagsee/README.md

 ## <strong>Features</strong>

-TagSee wraps the simple ImpinJ-extended APIs and offers a nice dashboard for quickly startup on collecting RFID readings.
+TagSee wraps the ImpinJ-extended APIs and offers a nice dashboard for quickly startup on collecting RFID readings.
 Basic useful feature list:

  * Manage your physical reader.
  * View experimental results in real-time.